sapansaxena/CharGrouper-based-on-Spring-Boot/README.md

 #Spring Boot based CharGrouper implementation.

+Access web app using http://localhost:8080 with default configuration.
+Configuration of server address/port can be changed via application,properties

 This is a sample application based on Spring Boot application.
 This is a gradle based project.
 For usage and execution, run "gradle build"  and "gradle bootRun"  to execute all the compile steps and Junit tests execution, and Spring uses embedded tools to deploy a web app on the server address and port provided in application.properties.
 The build also generates a jar file, and you may skip "gradle bootRun"  step.
 The jar file can be executed normally via "java -jar CharGroup.jar"  command and the web app will be deployed.